-Mexico’s ex-defense secretary arrested in Los Angeles
+Mexico’s ex-defense minister arrested in Los Angeles

 Cienfuegos is 72 years old and has retired from active duty.
 Mexico’s Defense Department had no immediate reaction to the arrest.

+“There were always allegations of corruption, nothing we could sink our teeth into.
+That was kind of unheard of because Mexico has always put the military on a pedestal,” said Vigil, author of the book “The Land of Enchantment Cartel.”

+“The corruption is just coming to roost, because individuals who were once untouchable are now getting arrested,” Vigil said.
+“If they cooperate (with U.S. prosecutors) there are others who are going to be falling, noting U.S. officials “usually don’t want to trade down, they usually trade up,” seeking evidence against equal or higher-ranking officials.
+“It’s really a precarious situation for Mexico to have two Cabinet-level officials arrested in the U.S.”

-Whatever the charges, it will be a tough blow for Mexico where the army and navy are some of the few remaining respected public institutions.
+Whatever the charges, it will be a tough blow for Mexico, where the army and navy are some of the few remaining respected public institutions.

 While current President Andrés Manuel López Obrador has vowed to go after corruption and lawbreaking under past administrations, he has also relied more heavily on the army — and charged it with more tasks, ranging from building infrastructure projects to distributing medical supplies — than any other president in recent history.